DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Experiments

 Some visual results from DocKylin on these benchmarks are presented in Fig. \ref{fig:visualize}.
 The first row shows the results of redundant regions detected by APS, with corresponding text explaining the resulting reduction in resolution.
 The second row displays the nonessential tokens removed by DTS, with accompanying text illustrating its effect on compressing the visual sequence.
 These results demonstrate their effectiveness in accurately retaining important regions while significantly reducing the resolution and the length of the visual sequence.

-To further demonstrate the superiority of our method, we compared it with other parameter-free visual token compression methods, using LLaVA1.5 \cite{liu2023improved} as our baseline model (without retraining).
-The results in Table \ref{tab:toy} indicate that our APS and DTS achieve performance improvements with shorter sequence lengths compared to the baseline model, significantly outperforming existing SOTA compression methods.
-It is worth noting that these results are achieved without retraining.
-Typically, after retraining, models can better adapt to the new mode of compressed token sequences, leading to further performance improvements \cite{shang2024llava,chen2024image}.
+To further demonstrate the superiority of our method, we compared it with other parameter-free visual token compression methods, using LLaVA1.5 \cite{liu2024improved} as our baseline model (without retraining).
+The results in Table \ref{tab:toy} indicate that our APS and DTS achieve performance improvements with shorter sequence lengths than the baseline model, significantly outperforming existing SOTA compression methods.
+We also found that incorporating weighted aggregation provided a slight performance boost.
+After model training, we expect enhanced benefits \cite{shang2024llava,chen2025image}, as aggregation introduces an unfamiliar pattern to the model.
+Theoretically, it offers a higher performance ceiling by retaining more original information.